-Homeopathy Made Simple (Part 1) – First Steps to First Aid
+Homeopathy Made Simple (Part 1) – First Steps to Homeopathy First Aid

-Homeopathy is easy to use and easy to learn.
+First-aid homeopathy is simple to learn and easy to use.

-With a little practice and a handful of remedies, even a beginner can make a big difference to everyday health problems.
+With a little practice and a handful of remedies, even complete beginners can make a big difference to everyday injuries and health niggles – from cuts, bruises, and burns to bites, stings and sprains.

 The first thing to do is to put together a small home-use kit of common remedies – ten or so will do at the start.